 Psych nursing is a versatile career path that offers variety in patients, work settings, and skills.
 Psych nurses play a vital role in improving the health and lives of patients, families, and communities.
 As a psych nurse, you’ll know that your daily efforts improve the well-being of our society as a whole.

 *Indicates an affiliate link.
-At no additional cost to you, Nurse.org will earn a commission if you click through and use this service.RN $70,000 - $90,000 Associate Bachelors Psychiatric Bedside
+At no additional cost to you, Nurse.org may earn a commission if you click through and use this service.RN $70,000 - $90,000 Associate Bachelors Psychiatric Bedside